 The doomsday warnings of immediate and catastrophic harm to the UK economy in the event of a Leave vote could hardly have proved to be less true.
 Initial wobbles in the stock markets were soon reversed, while the new value of sterling has boosted British exports and doom-laden predictions of a recession have been withdrawn.
 Not a week goes by without announcements of a forecast being upgraded, a new survey revealing high confidence amongst businesses and consumers alike, or of a major investment in the UK.

 And the future looks even rosier.
 Access to major markets is expected to improve outside of the EU – the United States is already on board for an unprecedented trade deal – businesses of all sizes can expect more opportunities and less red-tape outside the EU.
 Most importantly, the UK economy remains fundamentally strong and competitive in the global marketplace.

-ECONOMY NEWS & BLOG
+ECONOMY UPDATES & BLOG